Sarika11-06/Sarika11-06/README.md

 ---

-I’m Sarika Prajapati 🙋‍♂️, a Frontend Developer and Hackathon Winner with a passion for creating seamless user experiences using **React JS** and **JavaScript**.
-Always exploring new technologies, I’m driven by curiosity and a love for innovation in web development 🚀.
+<Bold> I’m Sarika Prajapati 🙋‍♂️, a Frontend Developer and Hackathon Winner with a passion for creating seamless user experiences using **React JS** and **JavaScript**.
+Always exploring new technologies, I’m driven by curiosity and a love for innovation in web development 🚀. </Bold>

 ---
 </p>